mikestowe/CPHL/README.md

 ```

 <h4>_links</h4>
-_links contains the hypertext links collection utilizing the action as the key.
+_links contains the hypertext links collection utilizing the action as the key for easy deserialization and quick access.

 Each individual link contains the following structure (optional constraints italic):
 - *title*: the title of the action (eg: Edit User)